Parks & Open Spaces

 This lozenge of land was also originally part of our sports ground before it was cut by the new road and a new sports ground was provided.
 There is a small car park opposite the green's main entrance.

-The Parish Council lease the bulk of the lozenge to the Millennium Green Trust who maintain it and whose ambition is for a place for all ages and abilities.
+The Parish Council lease the bulk to the Millennium Green Trust who maintain it and whose ambition is for a place for all ages and abilities.
 There is an area for young children to play, with seats for carers with further seats and picnic benches in quieter corners.
 There is also an area of mown grass set aside for older children or teenagers for informal games and activities.

 Trees provide protection from visual and noise intrusion and native plant species are planted to provide shade and improve biodiversity and the ecology of the area, and there is a sensory garden with a variety of plants in raised beds for wheelchair users.